 Women reported more ADL-limitations than men.
 Yet, the sex differences were small in the younger cohorts and larger for the older cohorts.
 However, the differences remained relatively stable within cohorts during the entire measurement period.

 The prevalence of IADL limitations also increased with age.
-However, no clear trends towards neither improvement nor deterioration across cohorts were observed.
+However, no clear trends towards either improvement or deterioration across cohorts were observed.
 The youngest cohorts of both men and women (born between 1940 and 1944) had somewhat lower levels of IADL limitations at any given age than their respective older cohort (born between 1935 and 1939).
 The reversed pattern was again seen in the two oldest cohorts, where the oldest cohort (born between 1920 and 1924) had somewhat lower levels of IADL problems than the second oldest cohort (born between 1925 and 1929).

 Women reported more IADL-limtations than men.
 These sex differences were constant across the cohorts, however, as with ADL limitations, no clear age effect was observed within the cohorts.